mkthewlis/Milestone-Project-2/README.md

 ![Our Oceans, Our Plastic Responsive Design](https://github.com/mkthewlis/Milestone-Project-2/blob/master/assets/images/readme-images/responsive-project.png)

-*Our Oceans, Our Plastic* is a fictional organisation that aims aims to inform the general public about plastic waste in our oceans.
+*Our Oceans, Our Plastic* is a fictional organisation that aims to inform the general public about plastic waste in our oceans.
 My aim with this project was to create a website that allows to user to learn more about the issues of plastic waste in an interactive way, keeping them interested, inspired and motivated to continue to learn more.

-The idea for this project came to me as I believe that plastic waste in our oceans is an important topic to discuss and I wanted to create an unintimidating environment to learn more abot it.
-As I had just covered an introductory module on JavaScript, I decided to implement JavaScript in different ways throughout my project: with a Google Maps API, a short interactive quiz, animated arrows to guide the user on and a form to subscribe to a fictional newsletter.
+The idea for this project came to me as I believe that plastic waste in our oceans is an important topic to discuss and I wanted to create an unintimidating environment to learn more about it.
+As I had just completed an introductory module on JavaScript, I decided to implement JavaScript in different ways throughout my project: with a Google Maps API, a short interactive quiz, animated arrows to guide the user on and a form to subscribe to a fictional newsletter.